Echinops6718/HealthInfo/Inositol.md

 Likely prevents and treats type 2 diabetes by reducing blood glucose, circulating insulin, and adipose tissue.

-Likely protects kidney function, neurological function, improves regulation of mitochondrial fission, reduces cataract formation, reduces stroke risk, and reduces risk and symptoms of PCOS.
+Likely protects kidney and liver function, neurological function, improves regulation of mitochondrial fission, reduces cataract formation, reduces stroke risk, and reduces risk and symptoms of PCOS.

 Likely treats symptoms of depression (both unipolar and bipolar), insomnia, panic disorder, and OCD.